wzhengsen/LuaOOP/README_EN.md

 ```
 >**Note: When calling is either with an object or a class, you do not need to use the ":" operator, you should use the "." operator directly.**

----
-## 7 - Meta-methods and Operator overloading
+## Meta-methods

----
->How LuaOOP's metamethods are used:
+In LuaOOP,both standard and imitation metamethods can be inherited and overridden.

+### Standard Meta-methods
 ```lua
 require("OOP.Class");
 local Point = class();
 Point.private.x = 0;
 Point.private.y = 0;